 The Bruneian Sultanate royal army, and those of the other sultanates in the Malay Realm, also played a role in eradicating pirates.
 Piracy normally occurred in the coastal areas, where ships that sailed by, especially trading ships, were pillaged.
+It not only between 1842 and the early 20th century.
+The entire area of this state, until today, encompasses Tanjung (Cape) Dato and several districts in Lawas in west coast Sabah.

-It not only threatened public peace, but it also brought losses to the kingdoms because it hindered trading activities.
+6 Sarawak Asal (Original) is an area covering Bandar Kuching by the confluence or the Sarawak River, reaching upstream of 25 miles.
+The term Negeri (State of) Sarawak was later used by the Brooke family, after they gained control over this Bruneian territory, threatened public peace, but it also brought losses to the kingdoms because it hindered trading activities.
 Traders would refuse to stop by to engage in trading at the port of a country, that had its coasts polluted with piracy.
 Such situations weakened a kingdom's economy because commerce was one of its most important sources of income.
 Therefore, pirates had to be eliminated by using naval force.

 One such occasion in the Bruneian Sultanate was recorded in the Boxer Codex.
 In these records, it is stated that there had been as many as 100 warships in Bandar Brunei.
 Among them were the galera type.
 Other than being used for war, these ships were also used to attack the pirates that roamed Bruneian waters.
 (Carroll 1982, 15; Awang Haji Mohamad Amin Hassan 2004, 99).
-The role in eradicating pirates was led by the Pengiran Temenggong, can be seen when Pengiran Temenggong Abdul Momin Amirul Faza successfully overcame the disturbance caused by the Belangingih and Illanun people in Menggatal.
+The role in eradicating pirates was led by the Pengiran Temenggong, can be seen when Pengiran Abdul Temenggong Momin Amirul Faza successfully overcame the disturbance caused by the Belangingih and Illanun people in Menggatal.
 They had rampaged over Sabahan waters by engaging in piracy and causing trouble to the people who made their livelihoods there.
 (Pehin Dr. Haji Mohd Jamil Al-Sufri, 1999, 12).

 It became more worrying in the 18th century, when it was said that Bruneian territories were rife with piracy.
 These pirates destroyed European ships.
-Piracy still occurred nearing the 19th However, because the Bruneian century.
-Sultanate's armed forces were weak, they had difficulties in facing the piracy issues.
+Piracy still occurred nearing the 19th century.
+However, because the Bruneian Sultanate's armed forces were weak, they had difficulties in facing the piracy issues.
 Therefore, the Bruneian Sultanate had to seek assistance from the British government, in cooperation to eliminate the pirates.
 The request was approved by the British government, which sent James Brooke as the British Queen's Agent in Borneo to assist the Sultan of Brunei to eradicate pirates.
 Following that, areas of pirate settlements in Sarawak and Sabah were destroyed by British warships (Hughes-Hallet 1998, 39).
 The British's involvement in abolishing piracy was included in the contents of the Treaty of Friendship and Commerce that was signed between the British and Brunei in 1847.
-Among the contents of this treaty, it clarified that the British Queen and the Sultan of Brunei had a pact to eliminate pirates in the seas, straits and rivers under the control of Mohammad kingdoms (Pengiran both Dr. Pengiran Haji Abd.
+Among the contents of this treaty, it clarified that the British Queen and the Sultan of Brunei had a pact to eliminate pirates in the seas, straits and rivers under the control of both kingdoms (Pengiran Dr. Mohammad Pengiran Haji Abd.
 Rahman 2007, 50).